Olympians are turning to OnlyFans to fund dreams as they face a 'broken' finance system

 “I never loved how amateur athletes can never make a lot of money,” she said.
 “This is where my entrepreneurial skills came in.”

-The IOC downplayed concerns around athletes turning to OnlyFans.
-“I would assume that athletes, like all citizens, are allowed to do what they can," spokesman Mark Adams said.

-A later statement from the IOC Executive Board said the IOC distributes 90% of its revenues to “the development of sport and athletes,” but didn't go into detail.
+Adams, the IOC spokesman, said at a press conference Thursday he wasn’t aware of the trend and dismissed concern about the subject.
+The AP requested details from the IOC on how it helps athletes financially, and the IOC referred the AP to a swathe of links with scant detail, without elaborating or providing further comment.
+A statement from the IOC Executive Board said the IOC distributes 90% of its revenues to “the development of sport and athletes,” but didn’t go into detail.

 OnlyFans has expressed solidarity for its athletes.